JusKillmeQik/PoE-Leveling-Guide/README.md

 ### Requirements

-You will need AutoHotkey to run this script. https://www.autohotkey.com/
+You will need AutoHotkey to run this script, with a minimum version of 1.1.32.00 https://www.autohotkey.com/

 Make sure to run it with PoE in windowed fullscreen or windowed mode.